ANIMAL SAMARITANS MIDLANDS TRUST

 Loui is a loving and lovely gentle giant Alsatian x, very well behaved, has formed a strong and special bond with Ron and follows him everywhere.
 Ron has a large garden and spends his time there with Loui while pottering about.
 He’s about 10 years old now and enjoying his life with us; we know he originally came from Italy as we have his passport.
 We were told his owner bought him in to the kennels several times then had him back, which unsettled the dog making him very bewildered, he his such a lovely and good-natured dog, extremely well behaved and has settled into our home and will be here till the end of his days, just like old Rocky.

-Daisy was brought to us in a very sorry state from a domestic environment that was dismal.
+Daisy was brought to us in a very sorry state from a domestic environment that was dismal beyond measure.
 She was constantly tied to a banister with little room for physical relief – resulting in her back-end being severely affected by ammonia burns, with dermatitis and fleas.

 Another great success for a great dog.